Killing of Antonio Martin

-The shooting of Antonio Martin occurred on December 23, 2014, in Berkeley, Missouri, a suburb of St. Louis.
-Martin, an 18-year-old black male, was fatally shot by a white Berkeley police officer when Martin pulled a gun on him.
-The shooting sparked protests in the St. Louis area and other cities in the U.S. The shooting elicited comparison to the earlier shooting death of Michael Brown two miles away in Ferguson, Missouri.
+On December 23, 2014, Antonio Martin, an 18-year-old African American, was fatally shot by a white police officer when Martin pulled a gun on him at a gas station in Berkeley, Missouri, a suburb of St. Louis.
+The incident sparked protests in the St. Louis area and other cities in the United States.
+The incident also elicited comparison to the earlier shooting death of Michael Brown two miles away in Ferguson, Missouri.